the taste of pomegranate molasses

 Pomegranate molasses has a special place in our business.
-On a visit to Lebanon in 2018, we bought a bottle from Souk el Tayyeb, Beirut’s famous farmers’ market, made by a one-woman producer from the south.
-Her stall was small, but in pride of place stood her homemade molasses.
-We already had far too much stuffed into our suitcases, we knew that buying it would make a difference to her – and to us.
-So yet another bottle would have to be stealthily hidden and swaddled in badly packed clothes… It was worth it.
+On a visit to Lebanon in 2018, we bought a bottle from the Souk el Tayyeb, Beirut’s famous farmers’ market.
+It was made by a one-woman producer from the south, whose small stall sold just a few things.
+In pride of place stood her homemade pomegranate molasses.
+Although we already had far too much stuffed into our suitcases, we knew that buying it would make a difference to her and to us.
+Yet another bottle would have to be stealthily hidden and swaddled in badly packed clothes.
+It was worth it.
 Just a teaspoon or two made all the difference to so many of our dishes.
 Until it was dropped on an unforgiving kitchen floor during lockdown.

 Without being able to go back to Beirut, nothing we bought in the UK was the real thing: sour pomegranate juice slowly thickened to a dark tangy syrup.
 So it was one of the first things we looked for when launching our business – and found, in Zejd’s pomegranate molasses.

 In Chekaa, where Youssef Fares, owner producer of Zejd sources the pomegranate molasses from, they don’t add sugar.
 The juice from the sour green skinned pomegranate is balanced with some from a sweeter variety with a dark red skin.
 The tradition of bottling to preserve the abundance of the harvest has a word all of its own in Lebanon, “mouneh“.
 Reducing the juice of pomegranates to make molasses, provides households with a sharp yet sweet addition to foods and salads when lemons aren’t available.
 Next time you see a bottle, check the label to see if there is any added sugar!